I’m Jessy. I grew up in the Mojave Desert in a meth lab on the edge of nowhere and writing saved my life.

 Jessy Easton is a writer, memoirist, and somatic writing facilitator.

 She works primarily in personal narrative, exploring memory, trauma, motherhood, addiction, and identity, with a particular focus on how stories live in the body.
-Her work is less concerned with what the truth is than with how we tell it—how we stay with ourselves while writing, and how we build enough safety and choice for difficult stories to emerge without overwhelm.
+Her work is less concerned with what the truth is than with how we tell it—how we stay with ourselves while writing, how we build enough internal safety and choice to enter emotionally charged stories, and how we find our way back to ourselves when the writing asks a lot from us.

 She is the author of the serialized memoir The One Who Leaves, a Substack bestseller.
 Her Substack, AFTER/WORDS, is a space where readers engage with difficult stories through essays, live sessions, and somatic writing prompts focused on memory, lived experience, and the body.
 Her work has been published in The Rumpus, Good River Review, Beacon Quarterly, Rappahannock Review, and elsewhere, and her essay “The Things We Leave Out” was nominated for the Pushcart Prize.

-Born in the Mojave Desert of California, Jessy now lives in the Blue Ridge Mountains with her husband, their son Pressley, and their four black dogs.
+Born in the Mojave Desert of California, Jessy now lives in the Blue Ridge Mountains with her partner, their son, and their two black dogs.
 She is currently working on her next book.

 Contact